gesellix/couchdb-prometheus-exporter/README.md

 I also have to admit that the couchdb-prometheus-exporter code is heavily inspired by the other [available exporters](http://prometheus.io/docs/instrumenting/exporters/), and that some ideas have just been copied from them.

-## Monitoring CouchDB with Prometheus, Grafana and Docker

-For a step-by-step guide, see [Monitoring CouchDB with Prometheus, Grafana and Docker](https://medium.com/@redgeoff/monitoring-couchdb-with-prometheus-grafana-and-docker-4693bc8408f0)